 - Development Review increases due to regular salary and benefit adjustments.
 This includes the reallocation of one Principal Planner position (1.00 FTE) from the Development Review Division to the newly established Climate Action Office to help implement new projects, policy and initiatives. - Land Use Services increases due to regular salary and benefit adjustments, the addition of 1.00 FTE Senior Planning Technician, and a reallocation of one Urban Planner III position from Development Review to Land Use Services. - Neighborhood Planning & Community Development increases due to regular salary and benefit changes. - Leadership & Management decreases due to reductions in consulting services, office supplies, equipment rentals and software licenses costs.
-This is offset by increases in salary and benefits, advertising, interpreting services and equipment maintenance.
+This is offset by increases in salary and benefits, advertising, interpreting services and equipment maintenance. - All programs include a 2% increase in personnel due to market rate adjustments.

-FY 2022 FY 2023 FY 2024 \$ Change % Change Program Actual Approved Proposed 2023 - 2024 2023 - 2024 Development Review 15.00 15.00 14.00 (1.00) -6.7% Land Use Services 14.50 15.50 16.50 1.00 6.5% Neighborhood Planning & Community Development 9.00 9.00 9.00 0.00 0.0% Leadership & Management 14.00 14.00 14.00 0.00 0.0% Total FTEs 52.50 53.50 53.50 - 0.0%
+Program FY 2022 Actual FY 2023 Approved FY 2024 Approved \$ Change 2023 - 2024 % Change 2023 - 2024 Development Review 15.00 15.00 14.00 (1.00) -6.7% Land Use Services 14.50 15.50 16.50 1.00 6.5% Neighborhood Planning & Community Development 9.00 9.00 9.00 0.00 0.0% Leadership & Management 14.00 14.00 14.00 0.00 0.0% Total FTEs 52.50 53.50 53.50 - 0.0%

-- The Land Use Services Program adds an Senior Planning Technician 1.00 FTE to Land Use Services to support permit center requests. - The Development Review Program reallocates one Principal Planner position (1.00 FTE) from Planning and Zoning's Development Review Division to the newly established Climate Action Office to help implement new projects, policy and initiatives.
+• The Land Use Services Program adds an Senior Planning Technician 1.00 FTE to Land Use Services to support permit center requests to be funded in the Code Permit Revenue Fund.

+• The Development Review Program reallocates one Principal Planner position (1.00 FTE) from Planning and Zoning's Development Review Division to the newly established Climate Action Office to help implement new projects, policy and initiatives.